cwmok/Fast-Symmetric-Diffeomorphic-Image-Registration-with-Convolutional-Neural-Networks/README.md

 # Fast Symmetric Diffeomorphic Image Registration with Convolutional Neural Networks

-This is offical Pytorch implementation of "Fast Symmetric Diffeomorphic Image Registration with Convolutional Neural Networks" (CVPR 2020), written by Tony C. W. Mok and Albert C. S. Chung.
+This is the official Pytorch implementation of "Fast Symmetric Diffeomorphic Image Registration with Convolutional Neural Networks" (CVPR 2020), written by Tony C. W. Mok and Albert C. S. Chung.

 ## Prerequisites
 - `Python 3.5.2+`